Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 You want to avoid a cash advance app if you have trouble maintaining a positive bank balance due to overdraft fees.

-If you’re self-employed and don’t think you’ll be eligible for a cash advance app, read our guide a loan while self-employed.
+If you’re self-employed and don’t think you’ll be eligible for a cash advance app, read our guide to getting a loan while self-employed.
 Those who just started a new job or have a job offer, consider your options as a new employee.

 What if I can’t pay back my cash app advance?